risawitama/verbose-potato/README.md

-## Where do fish keep their money?
-In the riverbank
+## How do you make holy water?
+You boil the hell out of it.